Revised August 1, 2013

-Over the past twenty-five years, the demand for kosher certified products has increased dramatically.
-Specifically, the kosher market has been growing at an annual rate of 15% for the past several years.
-In order to meet this demand, companies throughout the world are seeking kosher certification in order to expand their existing market and enhance sales strategies.
-Many of these companies have chosen the STAR-K kosher certification and are enjoying the marketing privileges this certification offers.
-The STAR-K symbol can open new marketing avenues never before accessed.
+The United States dominates global kosher sales, launching over 50% of all new kosher products available worldwide.
+In order to meet this demand, companies throughout the world are seeking kosher certification in order to expand their existing markets and enhance sales strategies.
+Many of these companies are choosing STAR-K Kosher Certification and are enjoying the marketing privileges this certification offers.
+The STAR-K symbol can open new marketing avenues never before realized.

 "At first I thought that kosher meant food for Jewish people.
 Now I realize that people equate kosher with quality."

-Alice Mok, Marketing Director of Twin Marquis Trading Corporation of New York.
-TMI became kosher when many of their New York customers began asking them whether they had kosher certification.
+- Alice Mok, Marketing Director of Twin Marquis Trading Corporation of New York.
+(TMI became kosher when many of their New York customers began asking them whether they had kosher certification.)

 The Jewish Market

 Religious Jews represent a small fraction of the overall kosher market in the United States, comprising only 8% of the 12 million Americans who regularly shop kosher.

 Other Religious Denominations

 Seventh Day Adventists and other Christian sects share some of the same dietary restrictions found within Judaism.
 Pork, for example, is not permitted to Seventh Day Adventists.
 A kosher symbol on meat and other food products is a guarantee that the food is permissible for their use.